Aurora25/ExData_Plotting1/finished_Project/README.md

 * plot4.png

 respectively. <br />
+In this README they will be referred to by "plot#.R".
 If your working directory in R is set to the one, which contains all the "plot#.R"-files, use the

 ```{r}